EIDA/mediatorws/README.rst

 .. note::

-  EIDA Federator and StationLite webservice only.
+  EIDA Federator and StationLite webservices only.

 For debugging purposes EIDA NG webservices also provide logging facilities.
 Simply configure your webservice with a logging configuration file.
 Use the INI